ericw-alt/school-website/README.md

-# school-website
+# School Website
-A website I am making for a school project
+This is a website that I am making for a school project.